jallanxjallan/onemanairforce/adaptation/synopsis/sixth_coffin.md

 title: Sixth Coffin
 date: 29 July 1977
 status: ok
+synopsis: The unidentifable remains from the crash site are buried with military honors.
 ---
 In an otherwise empty hanger, five coffins draped in Indonesian flags lay on a platform.
 A sixth coffin, larger than the rest and without a